There are two versions of this file: an html and a pdf.

 http://www.disabilitycenter.fsu.edu/

 I develop the course materials and website on GitHub.
-If you see find a problem (even if you don’t see a solution), please open a discussion on Slack.
+If you see find a problem (even if you don’t see a solution), please let me know.

 Except for changes that substantially affect implementation of the evaluation (grading) statement, this syllabus is a guide for the course and is subject to change with advance notice.